 If it’s the first time you’ve used Live Caption, then you’ll see a message that states, “Live Caption detects speech in media and automatically generates captions.
 When media is playing, this feature uses additional battery.
 All audio and captions are processed on the device and never stored or sent to Google.
 Currently available in English only.”

-Live Caption works really well on the Pixel 4, and hopefully we’ll see it roll out to a lot more phones in the near future.
-In the meantime, there are plenty of other Android 10 features worth digging into to.
+Live Caption works wonderfully on the Pixel 4, and we’re hoping to see it available on a lot more phones sooner rather than later.
+In the meantime, there are plenty of other Android 10 features worth exploring.

 - Google Pixel 4 and Pixel 4 XL tips: How to set up your new phone